cr0mll/cyberclopaedia/Reconnaissance/OSINT/Harvesting E-Mails.md

 # Grabbing E-Mails from Google using goog-mail.py
-`goog-mail.py` is a useful script used for getting E-Mail addresses from Google search results.
+`goog-mail.py` is a useful script used for getting email addresses from Google search results.
 Its author is unknown, but the script is available in many different places online.
 1. You will need to download the script from https://github.com/leebaird/discover/blob/master/mods/goog-mail.py (or any other place you found it)
 ```bash
 wget https://raw.githubusercontent.com/leebaird/discover/master/mods/goog-mail.py